inelpandzic/pexecutor/README.md

 # Pexecutor - Simple Task Executor

 Pexecutor is a simple web task executor.
 It allows you to submit tasks that will be executed by the first available worker.
+Task that are already running or are waiting to be executed will be rejected as duplicates.

 ## Run